 John Lennon is rarely seen without his stripped-down Epiphone Casino.
 Paul McCartney uses his 1963 Hofner 500/1 exclusively, although he can be seen playing his 1961 500/1 at Twickenham Film Studios (that model was stolen soon after filming - read on for the full story…), while his Rickenbacker 4001S was also present, but only as a backup.

 In terms of acoustic guitars, Harrison and Lennon often shared Harrison’s Gibson J-200, and McCartney plays his Martin D-28 on Two of Us.
-When McCartney is in six-string mode, Harrison and Lennon take turns laying down the bottom end with another type of six-string, the Fender Bass VI, a six-string bass (Harrison uses it on Two of Us; Lennon can be seen playing it on Dig It.)
+When McCartney is in six-string mode, Harrison and Lennon take turns laying down the bottom end with another type of six-string, the Fender Bass VI, a six-string bass (Lennon can be seen playing it on Dig It — although it should be noted that Harrison plays "bass" on his Rosewood Tele on Two of Us and Maggie Mae).

 Lennon also plays the bouncy solo on For You Blue on a Hofner Hawaiian Standard slide guitar.